Correlation Between FlexShopper and Avis Budget

 Strong

 Over the last 90 days FlexShopper has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of uncertain performance in the last few months, the Stock's basic indicators remain fairly strong which may send shares a bit higher in April 2025.
-The current disturbance may also be a sign of long term up-swing for the company investors.
+In spite of latest uncertain performance, the Stock's basic indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the company investors.

 Avis Budget Group